0vercl0k/kdmp-parser-rs/README.md

   -m, --mem[=<MEM>]
           Dump the first `len` bytes of every physical pages, unless an address is specified

+      --virt
+          The address specified is interpreted as a virtual address, not a physical address

       --len <LEN>
           [default: 16]